umontreal-simul/latnetbuilder/README.md

 configure` command.

-The above `waf configure` commands configures `waf` for a minimal build, without documentation nor code examples.
+The above `waf configure` commands configures `waf` for a minimal build, without documentation, code examples nor GUI.
 These can be built by appending the following options to `waf configure`:

 * `--build-docs` to generate the documentation, if [Doxygen](http://www.stack.nl/~dimitri/doxygen/) is available on the system.

 * `--build-examples` to compile and install example code, including code from the tutorial, which will also be verified to yield correct output.
   The expected outputs are stored in text files with names matching those of programs, under the `examples/tutorial/output` subdirectory.

+* `--build-conda` to build the Python package then install it in a [`latnetbuilder` conda environment](#installing-with-conda).
+More precisely, the package contains the LatNet Builder software and its Python interface.
+Thus, with this option, two versions of the software are installed: one in your installation folder, and one wrapped inside the Python package.

 Errors will be reported if required software components cannot be found.
 In that case, you should check the dependencies installation paths.